suse-janguyen/fleet-awesome/README.md

 ## Structure

- * Infra covers infrastructure-related assets, including CNI configurations, K8s distributions, dual-stack, and ingresses.
+ * _Infra_ - infrastructure-related assets, including CNI configurations, K8s distributions, dual-stack, and ingresses.
- * Location is for cloud-providers, on-premises environments, homelab, KVM, Harvester.
- * Misc is for any topic or asset that does not fit into other categories, or upstream open source projects that might be covered in AppCo.
+ * _Misc_ - any example or asset that does not fit into other categories, or upstream open source projects that might be covered in AppCo.
- * Security for those related topics, secrets, service mesh, mtls.
+ * _Security_ - security-focused and other related topics, secrets, service mesh, mtls.
- * Storage and CSI-related assets, for options in a homelab like minio and NFS.
+ * _Storage_ - CSI-related assets, focusing options for a homelab like minio and NFS.
- * Vendor for vendor-specific assets which may or may not be open source, or have a vendor-component in the asset, manifests, or charts.
-The main example is Application Collection.
+ * _Vendor_ - any vendor-specific assets which may or may not be open source, or have a vendor-component in the asset, manifests, or charts.
+The primary example is Application Collection.

-Initially, the primary topics for the repo are Infra and Vendor/Application Collection.

 ## TODO: March 2025